link1905/system-design-101/content/docs/design-patterns/distributed-transaction/_index.md

 c -> n.n3
 ```

-- **Eventual Consistency**: Transactions are separated into phases committed at different moments.
+- **Eventual Consistency**: In this model, transactions are often decomposed into phases that may be committed at **different times** across various nodes.
-In this model, we **don't** even implement **Isolation** because of the asynchronous behavior,
+Due to this asynchronous behavior, the **Isolation** property is typically not implemented in the same strict sense as in strong consistency models.
-the system must be designed somehow to implicitly avoid inconsistencies.
+Instead, the system must be designed to **implicitly avoid or resolve inconsistencies** over time,
+eventually reaching a consistent state across all nodes.

 ```d2
 grid-columns: 1